 \section{Introduction}

 In electrical impedance tomography (EIT) a set of electrodes is attached on the boundary of a physical body.
-Then, several electric currents are injected to the body and the resulting voltages on the electrodes are measured.
-The goal is to reconstruct the conductivity inside the physical body from these boundary data.
+Electric currents are injected to the body, and the resulting voltages on the electrodes are measured.
+The goal is to reconstruct the conductivity inside the body from the boundary data.
 Medical applications of EIT include monitoring heart and lung function~\cite{IMNS04,IMNS06}, detection of breast cancer~\cite{BKKK08}, imaging of brain function and stroke detection~\cite{ACLMSS20,APKSMH16,CHH19}.

-Most EIT image reconstruction methods are based on the assumption that the boundary of the body is known accurately.
-However, that supposition is often infeasible, particularly in medical applications.
-As an example, consider the use of EIT for monitoring of lung function of an unconscious patient at intensive care~\cite{IMNS04,IMNS06}.
-An accurate model for the boundary of the patient's chest could in principle be obtained using computerized tomography (CT) or MRI.
-However, such imaging involves patient transportation to radiology and placement to the scanner, which may not be practical for critically ill patients.
-Further, the shape of the chest may change slightly because of breathing and changes in the patient position, and therefore, the knowledge on the shape of the chest would be approximate even at the most optimal scenario.
-This situation is problematic since even small errors in the domain model can origin large artifacts in the reconstructed conductivity images~\cite{AGB96,GHO96,NKKa}.
+Most EIT image reconstruction methods rely on an accurate model of the boundary of the body, which is not always available in medical applications.
+For example, consider using EIT for monitoring the lung function of an unconscious patient in intensive care~\cite{IMNS04,IMNS06}.
+A model for the boundary of the patient's chest could in principle be obtained using CT or MRI.
+However, transporting a critically ill patient to a scanner may not be practical.
+Further, chest shape changes with breathing and depends on patient positioning.
+This is problematic since even small errors in the domain model can cause large artifacts in the reconstructed conductivity images~\cite{AGB96,GHO96,NKKa}.